CDOT Rest Area: Vail Pass

 Photo: Wikimedia, CC BY-SA 3.0.

-Vail Pass is a 10,662-foot-high mountain pass in the Rocky Mountains of central Colorado.
-The pass was named for Charles Vail, a highway engineer and director of the Colorado State Highway Department from 1930 to 1945.
+Vail Pass is a 10,662-foot-high mountain pass in the western United States, located in the Rocky Mountains of central Colorado.
+The pass was named for Charles Vail, a highway engineer and director of the state highway department from 1930 to 1945.

 Shrine Pass